Local reflections of choice: Introduction

 \section{Introduction}

 It is often the case that violating a consequence of choice is easier than verifying that a consequence of choice has been preserved.
-For example, to violate \(\AC_\omega\) in a symmetric extension, one needs only add a countable family with no choice function.
-On the other hand, to ensure that \(\AC_\omega\) has been preserved one needs to check `every' countable family.
+For example, to violate \(\AC_\omega\) in a symmetric extension, one need only add a countable family with no choice function.
+On the other hand, to ensure that \(\AC_\omega\) has been preserved one must check `every' countable family.
 Blass's \emph{small violations of choice} afford us an alternative approach.
-In any symmetric extension of a model of \(\ZFC\) there is a `seed' \(S\) such that \(\SVC(S)\) holds: For all non-empty \(X\) there is an ordinal \(\eta\) such that \(S\times\eta\) surjects onto \(X\).
-Under this assumption, many violations of choice are reflected back and witnessed locally to \(S\).
-For example, to check \(\AC_\omega\) one needs only to check \(\AC_\omega(S)\).
-We prove local equivalents of several common forms of choice, such as the principle of dependent choices and well-ordered choice.
-The following summarises these results.
+In any symmetric extension of a model of \(\ZFC\) there is a `seed' \(S\) such that \(\SVC(S)\) holds: For all non-empty \(X\) there is an ordinal \(\eta\) such that \(S\times\eta\) surjects onto \(X\) (see \cite[Theorem~4.3]{blass_injectivity_1979}).\footnote{Indeed \((\exists S)\SVC(S)\) has since been shown to be \emph{equivalent} to ``the universe is a set-generic symmetric extension of a model of \(\ZFC\)'', see \cite{usuba_choiceless_2021}.} In fact, under this assumption, many violations of choice are reflected back and witnessed locally to \(S\).
+For example, to verify \(\AC_\omega\), one need only check \(\AC_\omega(S)\).
+Indeed, already in \cite{blass_injectivity_1979} the idea of a local reflection of choice was present, and the concept has appeared variously throughout the literature, summarised by the following.
 All notation will be introduced in the text as the results are proved.